bifravst/bdd-markdown/README.md

 Soon the list of tasks should contain `My item`
 ```

-The optional configuration `delayExecution` can be used to delay the initial
+The optional configuration `delayExecution` can be used to delay the execution
-execution of a step.
+of a step retry.
 Example: `@retry:tries=5,delayExecution=1000`.

 Using `@retryScenario` in a step comment, the entire scenario will be retried in
 case a step fails, using the retry configuration of the step